great-expectations/great_expectations/docs/docusaurus/docs/deployment_patterns/how_to_use_great_expectations_with_ydata_synthetic.md

 :::info

-The most recent version of GX supported by this guide is GX 0.15.50.

-To use Great Expectations (GX) with YData-Synthetic, see [How to use GX with YData-Synthetic](/docs/0.15.50/deployment_patterns/how_to_use_great_expectations_with_ydata_synthetic) in version 0.15.50 of the documentation.
+To use Great Expectations (GX) with YData-Synthetic, see [YData-Synthetic's documentation on GX](https://docs.synthetic.ydata.ai/1.2/integrations/gx_integration/).

-For more information about implementing and using Ydata-Synthetic, see the [YData-Synthetic site](https://github.com/ydataai/ydata-synthetic).
+For more information about implementing and using YData-Synthetic, see the [YData-Synthetic site](https://github.com/ydataai/ydata-synthetic).

 :::